dustinpfister/hexo_sitesource/source/_drafts/nodejs-rimraf.md

 ---
 title: Deleting a collection of files recursively with rimraf
-date: 2017-05-10 08:05:00
+date: 2017-05-13 11:01:00
 tags: [js,node.js]
 layout: post
 categories: node.js
 ---

 Some times you might want to delete a whole bunch of files that exist in a filesystem structure.
 If the project you are making is aways going to be running in a POSIX environment, you could use the rm command with a child process, but say you want to make the app more portable.
-This is where [rimraf](https://www.npmjs.com/package/rimraf) comes in.
+This is where something like [rimraf](https://www.npmjs.com/package/rimraf) may come in handy.

 <!-- more -->

-## Deleting all files for a certain type
+## Deleting all files of a certain type recursively

 ```js
 var rimraf = require('rimraf');